rinworks/terabu/README.md

 Terabyte backup to on-premise storage with option for longer term backup to the cloud.

 ## Scenarios
-- Ingest and backup, at a rapid rate (100+ megabytes per second)  thousands of images and videos that make up a single session of a 3D photo shoot from multiple angles, such as by the "CMRig" project (<https://github.com/rinworks/rig>).
+- Rapidly ingest and backup thousands of images and videos that make up a single session of a 3D photo shoot from multiple angles, such as by the "CMRig" project (<https://github.com/rinworks/rig>).
 Be able to retrieve this data by using database queries and full-text search.
-- Backup a messy back
+- Backup a messy backlog of hard drives and CF cards collectively containing terabytes of images and videos with many duplicates.

 ## Desired Features
 - Ingest terabytes of data at speeds approaching hard-drive or SSD-drive speeds.